nguyenhongson1902/gcn-forward-propagation-mechanism/README.md

 GCNs perform operations that are similar to convolution in CNNs, which is the GCN model learns features from neighboring nodes.
 The major difference between GNNs (in general) and CNNs is that CNNs are specially built to operate on Euclidean data, which is considered as regular structured data (data points that can be plotted on a multidimensional plain.
 For example, point A has x cordination is 3 and y cordination is 4 can be plotted on a 2D plain at x=3, y=4), while GNNs are the generalized version of CNNs where the nodes connections (edges in a graph) can vary and the nodes are unordered.
 Because of these, GNN can work well on irregular structured data (non-Euclidean data).
 GCNs can be categorized into 2 major algorithms, that are **Spatial Graph Convolutional Networks** and **Spectral Graph Convolutional Networks**.
 In this tutorial, we will focus on **Spectral Graph Convolutional Networks**.
 Until now, I have done the basics you need to know to answer the question above.
 Next, we will move on to the detailed caculations inside a GCN when forwarding.

-## 2. Fast approximate spectral Graph Convolutional Networks
+## 2. Fast approximate Spectral Graph Convolutional Networks

 <p align="center">
   <img src="./images/neighboring_nodes_features.png" />